AdobeDocs/experience-manager-65.en/help/sites-authoring/editing-page-properties.md

   * You can update the values in the fields available.

     * The new values are applied to all selected pages when you select **Done**.
-    * When the field is multi-value (for example Tags), you can either append a new value or remove a common value.
+    * When the field is multi-value (for example, Tags), you can either append a new value or remove a common value.

   * Fields that are common, but have different values across the various pages, are indicated with a special value such as the text `<Mixed Entries>`.